-Coming to Ecuador, the top item on Laura’s list was the Green sea turtle.
+Coming to Ecuador, the top item on Laura’s animal list was the Green sea turtle.
 She had never seen a sea turtle in the wild.
 She was not disappointed!
-We saw Green sea turtles at almost every single one of our snorkels, particularly at Punta Vicente Roca on Isabela Island where there were so many turtles you could almost walk across the small cove without getting your feet wet.
+We saw Galapagos Green Turtles (Chelonia agassizii) at almost every single one of our snorkels, particularly at Punta Vicente Roca on Isabela Island where there were so many turtles you could almost walk across the small cove without getting your feet wet.

 The Galapagos Land Iguana

-The giant Galapagos land iguana is completely unique to the islands.
+The giant Galapagos land iguana (Conolophus subcristatus) is completely unique to the islands.
 They can grow to almost six feet long and can move remarkably fast.
-The iguanas are threatened and have been hunted to extinction on several islands.
+The iguanas are threatened and have been hunted to extinction on several islands, with only 5,000-10,000 of the animals left on the islands.
 Unlike the abundance of marine iguanas, we only encountered the land iguanas twice, both times on Isabela Island.

 The Galapagos Sea Lions